Creating Equity With Renovations

-Whether you’re looking to flip your investment property or keep it long-term, there are plenty of ways you can increase your revenue from it.
+Whether your goal is to flip your investment property for a quick profit or to hold it for the long term, there are various strategies to enhance your revenue from the property.
 A popular option is to renovate your investment property.
 When you decide on what to renovate for your property, think about the most wanted house features for your buyer or tenant demographics.

 Different areas attract different demographics of people.
 For example, an inner-city suburb is more likely to attract singles or couples looking to live close to the city for work who don’t see parking spots or a backyard as essential.
 Houses in the outer suburbs are more likely to attract those who are looking for a spacious backyard, garage and multiple bathrooms.